saihnii4/fp-tomfoolery/README.md

-# Haskell Shenanigans
+# Functional Programming Tomfoolery

-A collage of poorly written Haskell programs
+A collage of poorly written fp programs